 While you probably won’t use the minimum suction setting too often, it’s great for cleaning rugs or mats that are easily lifted.
 People who struggle to push a vacuum on carpet may also find it useful.

-As you would expect, the Dyson does a brilliant job at cleaning carpets – particularly fine particles and pet hair.
+As you would expect, we found the Dyson does a brilliant job at cleaning carpets – particularly fine particles and pet hair.
 The Epicyclic floor head digs deep into the fibres to remove more dirt and dust than many other vacuums.

-The Ball Animal 2 does a decent job at cleaning hard floors, although its performance depends on the type of debris you’re tackling.
+We found the Ball Animal 2 does a decent job at cleaning hard floors, although its performance depends on the type of debris you’re tackling.

 For cleaning larger debris, such as cereal or rice, it does a great job when on “Medium” suction mode.
 It still performs well when cleaning finer dust, although the exhaust air can push lightweight particles around.
 The strong suction power also means it’s great for cleaning the cracks between floor boards.